Flake (chocolate bar): Advertising

 The product gained some notoriety for its highly sensual advertising since the 1960s.
 Television advertisements in Britain showed people – almost always women – enjoying a Flake whilst relaxing.
 The Flake Girl became famous as a symbol of indulgence and secret pleasure.
 Her emphasis – to a jingle ("Only the crumbliest, flakiest chocolate, tastes like chocolate never tasted before") – was on allowing herself a guilt-free luxury.

-The Flake song in these adverisements was composed by British jingle writer Ronnie Bond, who also composed "Tasty tasty very very tasty" for Bran Flakes, and "I'd rather have a bowl of Coco Pops" for Coco Pops.
+The Flake song in these advertisements was composed by British jingle writer Ronnie Bond, who also composed "Tasty tasty very very tasty" for Bran Flakes, and "I'd rather have a bowl of Coco Pops" for Coco Pops.
 Former Tyrannosaurus Rex percussionist Steve Peregrin Took wrote a song, Peppermint Flickstick, in 1970 as a satire on the campaign.
 The song was recorded that year by his band Shagrat and released in 1990.

 In 1999, a tribute advertisement to the Flake Girls of decades past was released.
 The montage began with a clip of the very first Flake Girl advertisement from 1959, followed by a 1965 clip of a girl relaxing in a rowing boat whilst being pestered by a cheeky swan for a peck of her Flake bar.
 The next clip showed the 1973 advertisement of a doe-eyed artist in a field of poppies painting a watercolour and indulging in a Flake bar, before being caught in a summer shower.
 This was followed by a clip of the exotic 1987 ad in which a restless woman in silk negligee reposes on a window sill on a sultry night, indulging in a Flake bar whilst a gecko lizard is noted crawling over a ringing telephone.
 Next was a clip of the classical 1991 Flake advertisement in which a woman sporting a dark, cropped hairstyle reposes in an overflowing bath tub in a great painted hall.
 Lastly, this tribute montage advertisement ended with the latest Flake Girl advertisement (1999), featuring a Parisienne (portrayed by Mexican model Liliana Dominguez) relaxing in a summery garden overlooking the Eiffel Tower.
 As she bites into the Flake bar in her ice-cream, the garden sprinklers are set off and she is drenched in refreshing water.